Fall is a fantastic time to view wildlife at Browns Park NWR. Elk, mule deer, waterfowl, and songbirds are abundant.

 Wildlife Sightings and History at Browns Park NWR

-Some of the birds observed at Browns Park NWR during March included mallard, pintail,green-winged teal, blue-winged teal, gadwall, sandhill crane, great blue heron, turkey vulture, osprey, golden eagle, yellow-headed blackbird, red-winged blackbird, American robin, and many other species.
-Come check out the Spring migration!
+Some of the birds recently observed at Browns Park NWR included mallard, pintail,green-winged teal, blue-winged teal, gadwall, sandhill crane, great blue heron, turkey vulture, osprey, golden eagle, yellow-headed blackbird, red-winged blackbird, American robin, and many other species.
+Come check out the fall migration!

 If you're intrigued by stories of Butch Cassidy and other western legends, come to Browns Park NWR to see areas used as hangouts by famous outlaws.